KhiopsML/khiops-doc/docs/setup/conda.md

 ??? tip "Important Note for users upgrading from the previous pyKhiops package (up to 10.1)"

-    If you are upgrading from a version prior to Khiops 10.2, it is essential to first uninstall the `pykhiops` package.
-This step ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.
+    If you are upgrading from a version prior to Khiops 10.2, it is essential that the `pykhiops` package is not installed in your Python environment.
+This ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.

     To uninstall pykhiops, please execute the following command in your terminal or command prompt: